Names for the number 0 in English: "Love" and "bagel" in tennis

+In recent years, a set won 6–0 ("six-love") has been described as a bagel, again a reference to the resemblance of the zero to the foodstuff.
+It was popularised by American announcer Bud Collins.

 Null

 In certain contexts, zero and nothing are interchangeable, as is "null".
 However, in mathematics and many scientific disciplines, a distinction is made (see null).
 The number 0 is represented by zero while null is a representation of an empty set {}.
 Hence in computer science a zero represents the outcome of a mathematical computation such as 2−2, while null is used for an undefined state (for example, a memory location that has not been explicitly initialised).

 Slang

 Sporting terms (see above) are sometimes used as slang terms for zero, as are "nada", "zilch" and "zip".

 "Zilch" is a slang term for zero, and it can also mean "nothing".
 The origin of the term is unknown.